kosl/ihipp-examples/docs/week4.md

 MPI_Finalize();
 ~~~

-## 3.5 D: Which is the fastest neighbor communication with strided data?
+### Which is the fastest neighbor communication with strided data?

 What do you think?
 Which is the fastest neighbor communication with strided data?